 From national treasures in our galleries and award-winning artists on stage, the August Wilson Center is alive with activity.

-The Pittsburgh International Jazz Festival presented by Citizens Bank began as a labor of love for the August Wilson Center for African American Culture.
-We invite people from around the world, speaking different languages but sharing a common bond and love for this music to spend the third weekend of June in Pittsburgh.
+The Pittsburgh International Jazz Festival presented by Citizens Bank is a labor of love for the August Wilson Center for African American Culture.
+We invite people from around the world, speaking different languages, sharing a common bond and love for this music to spend the third weekend of June in Pittsburgh.
 PIJF is committed to celebrating cultures of the world and connecting the notes that make us ONE.Learn More

 The August Wilson Center is pleased to announce SOUL SESSIONS, a series of intimate concerts featuring some of the most talented, award-winning bands and vocalists today.
 The intimate setting of the August Wilson Center is the perfect venue to enjoy these soulful performances.Learn More